Guy-Manuel de Homem-Christo: Career

-He produced Sébastien Tellier's 2008 album titled Sexuality.
-In 2010, Homem-Christo worked with SebastiAn on the Kavinsky song "Nightcall".
-In 2012, he was featured on Tellier's album My God Is Blue on the track "My Poseidon."
+In between these projects, Homem-Christo produced Sébastien Tellier's 2008 album Sexuality.
+He also has one cameo for each track, 'Kilometer' and 'Divine'.
+In 2010, Homem-Christo and Bangalter were admitted into the Ordre des Arts et des Lettres, an order of merit of France.
+The two were individually awarded the rank of Chevalier (knight).
+Homem-Christo also worked with Sebastian on the Kavinsky song "Nightcall", released in 2010.
+In 2012, he was featured on Tellier's album My God Is Blue on the track "My Poseidon".

-Following the release of Daft Punk's fourth album Random Access Memories, Homem-Christo and Bangalter collaborated on two tracks with The Weeknd, "Starboy" and "I Feel It Coming," with the former gaining the duo their first number one on the Billboard Hot 100 and the latter, co-written by Chedeville of Le Knight Club, peaking at number four.
+Following the release of Daft Punk's fourth album Random Access Memories, Homem-Christo and Bangalter collaborated on two tracks with the Weeknd, "Starboy" and "I Feel It Coming", with the former gaining the duo their first number one on the Billboard Hot 100 and the latter, co-written by Chedeville of Le Knight Club, peaking at number four.
 Homem-Christo and Bangalter both contributed writing and production credits to the 2017 song "Overnight" by Parcels.
-This would be Daft Punk's final production work as a duo, as Daft Punk announced their split via YouTube in February of 2021.
+This would be Daft Punk's final production work as a duo, as Daft Punk announced their split via YouTube in February 2021.

 Homem-Christo worked on the title track to Charlotte Gainsbourg's fifth studio album Rest, released in 2017.
-He also contributed to the 2018 song “Hurt You”, a collaboration with The Weeknd and Gesaffelstein.
+He contributed to the 2018 song "Hurt You", a collaboration with the Weeknd and Gesaffelstein.

-In 2020, during the COVID-19 pandemic, Homem-Christo created a curated playlist called "Star of a hero" for Italian brand MEDEA, containing tracks from the The Beach Boys, The Weeknd, George Duke, and Thundercat, among others.
+In 2020, during the COVID-19 pandemic, Homem-Christo created a curated playlist called "Star of a hero" for Italian brand MEDEA, containing tracks from The Beach Boys, the Weeknd, George Duke, and Thundercat, among others.

 On 22 February 2021, Daft Punk released a video announcing their breakup.
 Friend and collaborator Todd Edwards later clarified that Bangalter and Homem-Christo remain active separately.
+The two still share a studio and equipment.

+In 2023, Travis Scott released "Modern Jam," written and produced by Homem-Christo, from his album Utopia.
+In 2025, Rosalía released "Reliquia," co-written by Homem-Christo, from her album Lux.